Funeral: In Vietnam

-The Vietnamese funeral, or dam gio, is a less somber occasion than most traditional Western funerals.
-The dam gio is a celebration of the deceased’s life and is centered around the deceased’s family.
+The Vietnamese funeral, or đám giỗ, is a less somber occasion than most traditional Western funerals.
+The đám giỗ is a celebration of the deceased's life and is centered around the deceased's family.

 Family members might wear a traditional garment called a mourning headband to signify their relationship with the deceased.
-Typical mourning headbands are thin strips of fabric that are wrapped around the wearer’s head.
-Traditionally, the deceased’s closest family members, such as children, siblings, spouses, and parents will wear white mourning headbands.
-More distant family members’ headband colors may vary.
-In some cultures, the deceased’s nieces, nephews, or grandchildren may be required to wear white headbands with red dots.
+Typical mourning headbands are thin strips of fabric that are wrapped around the wearer's head.
+Traditionally, the deceased's closest family members, such as children, siblings, spouses, and parents will wear white mourning headbands.
+More distant family members' headband colors may vary.
+In some cultures, the deceased's nieces, nephews, or grandchildren may be required to wear white headbands with red dots.
 Other societies may encourage grandchildren to wear white headbands with blue dots.
 Fourth generation grandchildren often wear yellow mourning headbands.

 The use of mourning headbands emphasizes the importance of personal and familial roles in Vietnamese society.
 It also allows funeral attendants to carefully choose their interactions and offer condolences to those closest to the deceased.

 Traditionally, attendants of a Vietnamese funeral service are encouraged to wear the color white.
 In many East Asian cultures, white is viewed as a sign of loss and mourning.
 In Vietnam, members of the Caodaist faith believe that white represents purity and the ability to communicate beyond spiritual worlds.